centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-remote-server/using-packages.md

 >
 > Replace **<USER\>** and **<PASSWORD\>** by user's credentials.

-This user will only be used for the installation process: once the [web installation](../web-and-post-installation.md) is complete you can delete this user using:
+This user will only be used for the installation process.
+Once the [web installation](../web-and-post-installation.md) is complete you can delete this user using:

 ```SQL
 DROP USER '<USER>'@'<IP>';